Sodium Bicarbonate Therapy according to Simoncini

 The treatment was invented by former Italian physician Tullio Simoncini.
 In his home country, Tullio Simoncini was banned from medical profession for life and convicted for fraud in three instances, for selling unproven medical treatments.
 In 2003, after the death of a patient whom he had treated with sodium bicarbonate, he was convicted for wrongful death.
 Tullio Simoncini claims that cancer is nothing more than a fungus – the fungus candida albicans to be precise – and that it can be cured with baking soda (sodium bicarbonate) only.
-To explain the fungus, Simoncini argues this was due to “excess acidity” of the body, which allowed the fungus free rein.
+To explain the fungus, Simoncini argues this was due to “excess acidity” of the body, which allowed the fungus free reign.

 Simoncini's theories are not compatible with knowledge of modern medicine.
 There is no scientific evidence to underpin his hypothesis, and scientific studies showing any positive effect of the treatment are also non-existent.
 His opinion may be compared to the opinions of Bavarian physician Alfons Weber, who was convinced that cancer originates from protozoe, and consequently treated his cancer patients with anti-malaria drugs - to no effect.
 He also believed in the concept of Historic Pleomorphism of 19th/20th century.